plone/volto/docs/source/blocks/block-style-wrapper.md

 ---
 html_meta:
-  "description": "The block style wrapper part of a block anatomy, allows you to inject styles from the block schema into the block wrapper in form of class names."
+  "description": "The block style wrapper is part of a block anatomy.
+It allows you to inject styles from the block schema into the block wrapper in the form of class names."
-  "property=og:description": "The block style wrapper part of a block anatomy, allows you to inject styles from the block schema into the block wrapper in form of class names."
+  "property=og:description": "The block style wrapper is part of a block anatomy.
+It allows you to inject styles from the block schema into the block wrapper in the form of class names."
   "property=og:title": "Blocks - Style Wrapper"
   "keywords": "Volto, Plone, frontend, React, Blocks, Edit, Style, Wrapper, components"
 ---